 With the ABSA business term loan, you are able to structure repayment terms of your loan to meet your budget.

-There are two option of repayment structure, which are;
+There are two options for repayment structure, which are:

 - The skip payment option and